aspl-lang/aspl/introduction.md

     print("Will certainly not be printed")
 }
 ```
-Combined with for example variables or user input, this allows a programmer to dynamically react to a program's environment:
+Combined with, for example, variables or user input, this allows a programmer to dynamically react to a program's environment:
 ```aspl
 if(input("Do you like ASPL? ") == "y"){
     print("Great!")